-Distribute customized tabs using a firm or environment folder
+Distribute customized tabs by using a firm or environment folder

 - Create the following folder structure in your company's firm folder or in the system folder.